terry-sagas/OOP1/README.md

-This Repo is for my OOP1 Class about Java. all my ICE and labs will be placed here.
+My name is Terry Sagas this Repo is for my OOP1 Class about Java. all my ICE and labs will be placed here. each is organized by week.